Tim McGraw Gushes Over Makeup-Free Pic Of Wife Faith Hill On Instagram: ‘Dang, I Love This Girl’

 Faith was pictured in an outdoor area of what is likely the couple’s Nashville home.

-The stunning backyard area featured a paved multi-level patio.
+The stunning backyard space featured a paved multi-level patio.
 Green bushes and plants dotted the landscape.
 Stone accent tables were seen in front of the light-colored plush seating setup.
-Steps appeared to head down towards a separate seating area, accented by black, wrought iron fencing.
+Steps appeared to head down toward a separate seating area, accented by black, wrought iron railing.
 The back of the home was seen, which featured breathtaking oversized windows with rectangular panes.
 These were covered with long curtains for privacy.

 Beyond the backyard, blue skies peeked through the tall trees which surrounded the luxurious abode.